dreedyman/mstc-cloud-worker/README.md

 2. Run `poetry shell`
 3. Run `make dist`.
 This will create a Docker image containing the `mstc_cloud_worker/main.py` file.
 That simple app grabs environment variables, logs some messages, sleeps for 5 seconds and returns.

-Simpler way is to run `./gw pytest`
+Simpler way is to run `./gw pytest`.
+This also buiulds the docker image.

 Before running `pytest` it is helpful to get a new terminal and follow the logs of the `mstc-cloud-worker`: